17th-ndn-hackathon/17th-ndn-hackathon/guide.md

 - Present your project to the panel of judges

     We encourage every team member to present their contribution.
-    Projects will be judged on the content of their project, web page, and presentation.
+    Projects will be judged on the content of their project and presentation.